Artist - Sarah Nolan

 with embroidered apple green dots.
 Sarah Nolan's Bio

 One day, pneumonia caught me and I thought I would die.
 When I got better I began to paint seven days a week to learn how to make art.
-I learned to paint on non-traditional fabrics with objects in addition to paintbrushes and to stitch and embroider paintings.
-I went to India to learn blockprinting and learned to paint on clothing.
+I learned to paint on non-traditional fabrics with objects in addition to paintbrushes.
+I went to India to learn wood block printing and to paint clothing.”